jdandrews/Graalvm-workshop-polyglot/README.md

 ## Polyglot

+GraalVM can run multiple languages at once.

-Install runtimes:
+First, install runtimes:

     gu available        # to see what's available gu install python
     gu install r

+Now change the included project from “app” to “polyglot”:

     cp settings.polyglot settings.gradle

-This changes the included project from “app” to “polyglot”.
+ Inspect the code in the polyglot project.
+App.java loads a Python script and an R script into an execution Context, then executes the Python script.
+That script finds the R script in the context, and executes that.
+The results are printed to the screen.

  Now build and run using the JIT compiler:

     ./gradlew run

+Isn't that cool?

 Then build the native image and run it.
 The R native image build is experimental so for now, comment out the R code by editing the App.java source code, and commenting out the line that says "app.rFromPythonGraph();".
 Then: